100 Program Overview

 Residency (the Block Plan)

-During the residency period, students engage in 3 summers of academic coursework on the Smith campus and two intervening 8-month periods of clinical practice and research in the field.
+During the residency period, students engage in 3 summers of academic coursework on the Smith campus and two intervening 8-month periods of clinical practice and research in a clinical internship site.
 Each Session must be successfully completed before enrollment in the next subsequent Session, except under special circumstances.

 (10 weeks on Smith Campus, June to mid-August)